-In Business Central, using ‘My Settings’, if permissions allow, users can select the company they wish to work in.
+In Business Central, using ‘My Settings’, if permissions allow, users can select default login companies in Business Central.
 In this short post, we are going to briefly discuss what defines the company you automatically log into each time you enter the environment.

 A normal login scenario